Frequently Asked Questions

 The library's printers are only configured to accept Surge cards, as such, library staff are not able to accept money for print jobs.

 The library's printers are not configured to accept wireless print jobs from personal computers.
 Students may check out a library laptop in order to transfer the documents that need to be printed (via email attachment, saved work in Skydrive, or by USB flashdrive).

 How do I photocopy?

-The library has 2 photocopiers; one is located on the main floor by the reference section & the other is located down the stairs by the magazines.
+The library has 2 photocopiers; one is located on the main floor by the back wall & the other is located down the stairs by the reading area.
 Cash or coin must be used to operate the photocopiers; they are not able to accept Surge cards.
 Students can get change at the Cashier's Office in Room 154 of the Main Building.
 Copies cost 10 cents per page; double-sided copies will cost 20 cents.

 Does the library have a scanner?

 The library does not have a dedicated scanner, but the library's photocopier can be used to scan pages to a flashdrive.
 Students can also use the scanner in the college's main computer lab located in the ATLC building, Rooms 316-317

 Does the library have a fax I can use?

 The library does not have a fax for public use.